 Henna is by far, the most popular herb used in simple Indian herbal hair care.
 It’s easy to obtain and can be used from weekly in a hair gloss to monthly full strength.
 When using henna on natural hair, make sure you purchase body art quality henna powder from a crop that’s been finely sifted.
 The best of the best is Ancient Sunrise Henna for African Hair.
 Since natural hair tends to range from curly to kinky, having a finely sifted henna powder will make rinsing it out a lot more effortless.

 Keeping your hair moisturized is a main key to maintaining healthy hair that retains length.
 I use Curly Proverbvz Green Tea Hair Rinse to help moisturize my hair multiples times per week.
 This hair rinse not oily moisturizes your hair, it also strengthens it.

 Yes, it’s a rinse but it can also be left in your hair for a more intense treatment.
-After spritzing the tea into your hair, simply smooth on a leave in conditioner followed by a hair oil to seal all that moisture in.
+After spritzing the tea into your hair, simply smooth on a leave in conditioner.
+Then, apply a hair oil to seal all that moisture in.

 DIY Hair Growth Oil for Black Hair

-Speaking of hair oils, Curly Proverbz also has a DIY hair growth oil recipe that you can easily make yourself.
+Speaking of hair oils, Curly Proverbz on Youtube also has a DIY hair growth oil recipe that you can easily make yourself.
 Here’s the recipe: